-Note: JTSI may, at its discretion, consider requests for grant funding being used
+Note: JTSI may, at its discretion, consider requests for grant funding being used towards some of the above activities depending on individual circumstances.

 How do I apply?

 Eligible applicants can submit their application online via the SmartyGrants portal.
 A preview of the application form is available through the portal.
 Lcf.smartygrants.com.au